Skip to main content

 The default mode (evolve) works as follows:

-1. New tables may be always created
+1. New tables may always be created.

-2. New columns may be always appended to the existing table
+2. New columns may always be appended to the existing table.

-3. Data that do not coerce to existing data type of a particular column will be sent to a variant column created for this particular type.
+3. Data that do not coerce to the existing data type of a particular column will be sent to a variant column created for this particular type.

-Passing schema_contract argumentโ€‹
+Passing the schema_contract argumentโ€‹

 The schema_contract exists on the dlt.source decorator as a default for all resources in that source and on the dlt.resource decorator as a directive for the individual resource - and as a consequence - on all tables created by this resource.
-Additionally it exists on the pipeline.run() method, which will override all existing settings.
+Additionally, it exists on the pipeline.run() method, which will override all existing settings.

 The schema_contract argument accepts two forms: